Warning: Excessive Schmoopiness

 Annie teases the scruff along his jawline.
 "I know you and you're nothing like your father and I won't hear you talk about yourself like that.
 Understand?"

-Her eyes flit hurriedly across his face, eager and searching for signs he's calming down.
+Her eyes flit across his face, eager and searching for signs he's calming down.
 When he takes a steadying breath and nods – more for her benefit than his own – Annie brings him down for a kiss, soft and soothing.
-Her fingers press reassuringly into his shoulders as he pulls away.
+Her fingers give a reassuring press into his shoulders as he pulls away.

 "But what if I break our baby?
 What if my shitty parenting is unavoidable, like death and taxes?"
 He pauses to frown at the smile playing with her mouth.
 "What's so funny?"

-"Nothing, you just said our baby and it was…" She blushes and shrugs a little, stroking her belly.
+"Nothing, you just said our baby and it was…" She blushes and shrugs a little, stroking her belly again.
 "It sounded real nice."

 The happiness blanches out across her face, bright enough to pull him from whatever darkened well his thoughts sometimes slip into.
 They stare at each other with matching smiles and if Jeff wasn't part of the sappy moment currently happening on the sidewalk, he would probably point derisively and laugh his head off at the schmaltzy-ness of it all.